 What Does TeraBox Do?

-Still, TeraBox seems like a legitimate service that just so happens to offer a fantastic amount of free storage.
-There’s not much we can say in its favor beyond that, though.
+Despite the significant limitations of the free plan, TeraBox seems like a legitimate service that offers a fantastic amount of free storage.
+There’s not much we can say in its favor beyond that, though, as the service is severely lacking both in terms of transparency about its security and advanced features.

 TeraBox Hands-On Testing